mixpanel/mixpanel-react-native/README.md

 ```

 # **clearPushRegistrationId()**
-Manually clears all current Firebase Cloud Messaging tokens from Mixpanel.
-This will associate the device token with the current user in Mixpanel People,
+ To clear all current Firebase Cloud Messaging tokens manually from Mixpanel.
-     which will allow you to send push notifications to the user from the Mixpanel
-     People web interface.

 ### **Example**
 ```